Advertisement

 “The Army will restructure JLENS and assume a manageable risk in Cruise Missile Defense, and subsequently rely on [DID: more expensive to operate] Joint aerial assets to partially mitigate any associated capability gaps.
 Additionally, this decision will allow more time for the Army and the Department to review total program affordability while the program conducts Combatant Commander exercises.
 The proposed savings in FY 2013 is $0.4 billion and totals $2.2 billion from FY 2013 – FY 2017.”

-Jan 26/12: The FY 2013 budget under Secretary of Defense Panetta contains a raft of program cuts and delays, including the proposed “curtailment” of JLENS, “due to concerns about program cost and operational mobility,” as a program that was “experiencing schedule, cost, or performance issues.”
+Jan 26/12: Budget cut.
+The FY 2013 budget under Secretary of Defense Panetta contains a raft of program cuts and delays, including the proposed “curtailment” of JLENS, “due to concerns about program cost and operational mobility,” as a program that was “experiencing schedule, cost, or performance issues.”

 The phrasing of this statement is ambiguous at all levels.
 Why “curtailment” and not “terminate”, since that seems to be the intent?
 Disappointment about operational mobility also seem odd, given that the entire system was always meant to be a fixed aerostat that can be shifted with a bit of time and effort, in order to monitor a wide but high-value area.
 The US Army’s LEMV program is a mobile airship, but it isn’t designed to carry the same level of air and ground radar sensors, or cover the same area.
 Meanwhile, programs like the High Altitude Airship and ISIS describe future technologies that aren’t even close to fielding.
 Pentagon release | “Defense Budget Priorities and Choices” [PDF]

-“Because the launch site is technically changing from Eskdale to Dugway, the Army has to detail and gather public input to obtain a modified environmental assessment that will consider impacts to nesting golden eagles at Dugway as well as other potential impacts to wildlife….
-Launching from Dugway will necessitate a round-trip flight of the drones, which will still fly over the Snake Valley before returning to Army property, rather than a one-way launch of the plane from Eskdale….
-Sometime later this year, JLENS will conduct a live-fire exercise over the Utah Test and Training Range north of I-80 where a drone will be shot down by a Patriot missile after it is detected by one of the aerostats.”
+“Because the launch site is technically changing from Eskdale to Dugway, the Army has to detail and gather public input to obtain a modified environmental assessment that will consider impacts to nesting golden eagles at Dugway as well as other potential impacts to wildlife… Launching from Dugway will necessitate a round-trip flight of the drones, which will still fly over the Snake Valley before returning to Army property, rather than a one-way launch of the plane from Eskdale… Sometime later this year, JLENS will conduct a live-fire exercise over the Utah Test and Training Range north of I-80 where a drone will be shot down by a Patriot missile after it is detected by one of the aerostats.”

 Nov. – Dec.
-2011: DT-1.
+2011: Testing.
 JLENS successfully completes its 1st set of tracking tests at the Utah Training and Test Range, tracking simulated low-flying cruise missiles, plus live UAVs, fighter aircraft, and moving surface targets on ground and water.
 It also demonstrated its ability to communicate Link-16 targeting data, and interface with IFF combat identification systems.

 A live-fire Patriot missile test is expected in late 2012.
 In the meantime, testing continues in Utah and at White Sands Missile Range, NM.
 Raytheon release.

-Dec 13/11: Raytheon announces that they’ve established a JLENS test site at White Sands Missile Range, NM.
+Dec 13/11: Infrastructure.
+Raytheon announces that they’ve established a JLENS test site at White Sands Missile Range, NM.
 2012 is expected to see a Patriot missile firing, cued by JLENS.
 White Sands is the place for that.

-July 25/11: Raytheon announces a successful JLENS endurance test at the Utah Training and Test Range near Salt Lake City.
+July 25/11: Testing.
+Raytheon announces a successful JLENS endurance test at the Utah Training and Test Range near Salt Lake City.
 While 30 days is a program goal, Raytheon doesn’t say how long the test was for.
 A subsequent Oct 11/11 release touts a 14-day test.

-April 15/11: The Pentagon’s Selected Acquisitions Report ending Dec 30/10 includes JLENS as a program with significant-class cost increases under Nunn-McCurdy legislation:
+April 15/11: SAR.
+The Pentagon’s Selected Acquisitions Report ending Dec 30/10 includes JLENS as a program with significant-class cost increases under Nunn-McCurdy legislation:

 Having your prototype destroyed in a collision is certainly a challenge.

-April 14/11: Raytheon announces that the JLENS aerostat aloft at the Utah Test and Training Range has successfully demonstrated tracking targets of opportunity in Salt Lake City, Utah’s air space.
+April 14/11: Testing.
+Raytheon announces that the JLENS aerostat aloft at the Utah Test and Training Range has successfully demonstrated tracking targets of opportunity in Salt Lake City, Utah’s air space.

 April 13/11: WIRED Danger Room reports: